gigoh/reviewbot/README.md

 ## How It Works

-1. **Parse MR URL** - Extracts project path and merge request ID
+1. **Parse URL** - Detects platform (GitLab/GitHub) and extracts project identifier and MR/PR number
-2. **Fetch MR Data** - Retrieves merge request information and code diffs via GitLab API
+2. **Fetch Data** - Retrieves merge/pull request information and code diffs via platform API
 3. **AI Analysis** - Sends code changes to configured LLM (Anthropic or Ollama) for comprehensive review
 4. **Parse Results** - Structures AI feedback into actionable comments
-5. **Output/Post** - Displays results in terminal or posts to GitLab:
+5. **Output/Post** - Displays results in terminal or posts to the platform:
    - Summary comment with overall assessment
-   - Line-specific discussions for each detailed feedback item
+   - Line-specific discussions/review comments for each detailed feedback item

 ## Limitations